 Students need one course in quantitative reasoning.
 Students will satisfy this objective by taking any mathematics, statistics, quantitative/survey research methods, or formal logic course offered at The Claremont Colleges or accepted for transfer credit, with the exception of mathematics courses whose sole purpose is to prepare students to take calculus (that is, pre-calculus courses such as Math 23 and Math 25 in Claremont).
-In Fall 2023 Math 25 will be offered.
+Students should aim for Precalculus/Calc I class (Math 30P) or Math 25 dependent on the fall's offering.